 3. Cryptojacking

-The way cryptojacking works is you might install a malicious program that allows the hackers access to your device.
-The programs are called coin miners and they’re used for creating cryptocurrencies.
+Cryptojacking works by installing a malicious program that gives hackers access to your device.
+The programs are called coin miners, and they’re used for creating cryptocurrencies.
 Coin miners may cause your device to run slowly because the program uses high levels of computer power.

 4. Exploits